-First off, the barn situation.
-As much as I love KW, the moment I bought Raglan I knew our days there were numbered.
-Not because it’s not a fantastic facility, but because I knew there would come a time when I would want to have access to a full course of jumps without feeling cramped.
+As much as I love KW, I knew there would come a time when I would want to have access to a full course of jumps without feeling cramped.
 SellerH moved all of her horses (and Ezhno) into a private barn ten minutes from my house at the start of the month.
-After some thought (and touring a bunch of other barns!), I decided to move Raglan there, too.
+After some thought, I decided to move Raglan there, too.

 Wednesday afternoon my normal tutoring gig up in the mountains was cancelled due to snow, so I did a little bit of maintenance on the Miley and then lunged Raglan and brought him to the outdoor arena for one last trailer loading practice session.
 It went… well, pretty terrible.